pymupdf/PyMuPDF-Optional-Material/docs/document.rst

        >>> doc.permissions
        {'print': True, 'edit': True, 'note': True, 'copy': True}

-      The keys have the obvious meaning of permissions to print, change, annotate and copy the document, respectively.
+      The keys have the obvious meanings of permissions to print, change, annotate and copy the document, respectively.

       :type: dict